 When talking about user accounts and wallets, we use the term custodian to refer to the party that stores the private key for a user account.
 Hardware wallets, like those provided by Ledger, allow users to be their own custodian, whereas hosted software wallets, like those provided by Dapper Wallet, can act as the custodian on behalf of the user.

 Dapps allow users to store their data in their own accounts, rather than a centralized database.
 But in order for dapps to work, they still need to be able to securely access a user’s account from time to time.

 For example, to purchase an NFT from an artist on the Versus auction website, a user will need to send a transaction that transfers funds from their account to the Versus contract account.
 This transaction is prepared and initialized by the Versus application before being approved by the user.

 The Flow Client Library (FCL) is a framework that standardizes and simplifies the way dapps and wallets interact with each other.
-By using FCL, a dapp developer can support a variety of wallet providers with just several lines of code.
+By using FCL, a dapp developer can support a variety of wallet providers with a few lines of code.

 FCL provides the following functionality out of the box:

 FCL-powered dapps are free to construct transactions which are then passed to the user’s wallet for signing, all without gaining access to the user’s private key.
 Users can onboard themselves to any FCL-enabled dapp in the Flow blockchain ecosystem and can use the same wallet provider across different dapps.